tmds/build-image/README.md

 Options:
-  -b, --base <base>                Flavor of the base image -t, --tag <tag>                  Name for the built image [default: dotnet-app] --as-dockerfile <as-dockerfile>  Generates a Dockerfile with the specified name --version                        Show version information -?, -h, --help                   Show help and usage information
+  -b, --base <base>                Flavor of the base image -t, --tag <tag>                  Name for the built image [default: dotnet-app] --push                           After the build, push the image to the repository --as-dockerfile <as-dockerfile>  Generates a Dockerfile with the specified name --version                        Show version information -?, -h, --help                   Show help and usage information